-Rogic retires thanking Celtic after family battle
+Ex-Celtic midfielder Rogic retires to focus on family

 Last updated on .From the section Scottish

-Former Celtic and Australia midfielder Tom Rogic has retired from football at the age of 30 as his wife is expecting twins after fertility issues.
+Former Celtic and Australia midfielder Tom Rogic has retired from football at 30 as he revealed the "struggles and heartache" he and his wife have experienced in growing their family.

 The couple had their first daughter in 2021 after "many failed rounds of IVF" and are expecting again next year.

-Rogic, capped 53 times, thanked Celtic owner Dermot Desmond and former chief executive Peter Lawwell for helping them seek medical help.
+Rogic highlighted support from Celtic owner Dermot Desmond and former chief executive Peter Lawwell.

 "Without their help, all of this would not have been possible," he said.